Slow Cooker Chex Mix (Perfect Party Snack!)

 Butter: An essential ingredient, feel free to use dairy-free butter for a dairy free and vegan option.

-Gluten free Worcestershire sauce: Be sure to use a gluten free Worcestershire for this recipe.
-Look for a gluten free and vegan Worcestershire sauce for a vegan option.
+Worcestershire sauce: Be sure to use a gluten free Worcestershire if gf, and look for a gluten free and vegan Worcestershire sauce for a vegan option.

 Granulated garlic and onion powder: Adds a savory kick.